-The Drive Safe Frankston campaign will raise awareness within the community about the effects of dangerous driving.
-Police will be out during July and August rewarding P-plater’s exhibiting good driving behaviour who will be given a voucher to be used with a local defensive driving company.
-The aim is grow the skill base of young drivers and build positive relationships with Victoria Police.
+The Drive Safe Frankston campaign rose awareness within the community about the effects of dangerous driving.
+Police werer out during July and August rewarding P-plater’s exhibiting good driving behaviour with a voucher to be used with a local defensive driving company.
+The aim was grow the skill base of young drivers and build positive relationships with Victoria Police.

-Watch out for the launch video on the Frankston Eyewatch Facebook page!
+Watch the video on the Frankston Eyewatch Facebook page!

-The Frankston Traders workshops will be held in conjunction with Council.
-They will provide local traders with de-escalation training, giving them the tools and know-how when dealing with retail theft.
+The Frankston Traders workshops have been held in conjunction with Council.
+They provide local traders with de-escalation training, giving them the tools and know-how when dealing with retail theft.

 Crime Stoppers 'Consideration is key' campaign

-Frankston residents are being asked to take action and consider how accessible their car keys are to potential car thieves as part of the 'Consideration is Key' campaign.
+Crime Stoppers Victoria asked Frankston residents to take action and consider how accessible their car keys are to potential car thieves as a part of the 'Consideration is key' campaign.